 In addition to the already interesting and expansive official content from Wizards of the Coast, there are lots of online databases and compendiums of content other people have written that you can adjust for your game.
-For example, we have best-selling adventures for duets listed on the DMsGuild as well as their sister site DriveThruRPG with adventures you can also pick up in the DnD Duet shop!
-(More on this in a moment.)
+For example, we have best-selling adventures for duets listed on the DMsGuild, and we also have adventures and one-on-one campaigns available in the D&D Duet shop!

 You can also check out these resources, if you’re interested, to help you further personalize the world of your duet.

 We hope that our resources and adventures are helpful for you and that you and your partner get as much happiness, fun, and enjoyment out of playing D&D together as we do.

 Introductory Adventures for One Player and One DM